pakesson/tt_simon_spi/docs/info.md

 SPI mode 0 is used, with clock polarity 0 and clock phase 0.
 Data is sampled (from MOSI) on rising clock edges, and shifted out (on MISO) on falling clock edges.
 Chip select is active low.

-An SPI clock frequency of up to 6 MHz seems to work fine when testing on an FPGA.
+An SPI clock frequency of up to 6 MHz seems to work fine, with a 50 MHz system clock, when testing on an FPGA.
 Results may vary on the actual ASIC.

 ## SPI Protocol